Profile of Gramona

-This venerable firm’s history is just as impressive as the wines – Gramona traces its origins back to the 19th century when the son of the current owners’ great-great-grandfather sold wine to French sparkling producers, whose vineyards had been ravished by the phylloxera louse.
-Pau Batlle capitalized on the situation by purchasing a cellar of his own in 1881, enabling him to buy the family’s first vineyards.
+This venerable firm’s history is just as impressive as the wines – Gramona traces its origins back to the 19th century when the son of the current owner’s great-great-grandfather sold wine to French sparkling producers, whose vineyards had been ravished by the phylloxera louse.
+Pau Batlle capitalized on the situation by purchasing his own cellar in 1881, enabling him to buy the family’s first vineyards.
 His daughter’s marriage to Bartolome Gramona cemented the wineries’ future in the early 20th century, uniting two families under the banner of producing quality sparkling wines.

-However, ironically, the terrible conflict of the Second World War really set Gramona on the path toward greatness.
-In the 1940s French winemakers visited Gramona, keen to replenish their cellars plundered by the German forces.
-They were only interested in older Cavas, which encouraged brothers Bartomeu and Josep Lluis to start aging their wines for much longer than normal practice.
+However, ironically, the terrible conflict of the Second World War set Gramona on the path toward greatness.
+In the 1940s, French winemakers visited Gramona, keen to replenish their cellars plundered by the German forces.
+But, unfortunately, they were only interested in older Cavas, which encouraged brothers Bartomeu and Josep Lluis to start aging their wines for much longer than standard practice.
 Their inaugural experiment with long-aging, Ill Lustros, was created in 1951 – first released in 1959 – and remains one of the house’s most consistent and remarkable Cavas.

-But in the meantime, wine lovers must try Gramona’s Cellar Batlle, which is surely Spain’s greatest sparkling wine.
+But in the meantime, wine lovers must try Gramona’s Cellar Batlle, which is undoubtedly Spain’s most outstanding sparkling wine.
 Rich, structured, complex, and silky smooth, it silences the naysayers who claim that Cava never rises above the ordinary.
-For this is an extraordinary wine, from an extraordinary family, and more than a match for any Champagne!
+This is an extraordinary wine from a great family and more than a match for any Champagne!

 Wines produced